tau-adl/Detection_Tracking_JetsonTX2/README.md

 ### Goturn Caffe model

 Because of the file size, the GOTURN Caffe model wasn't uploaded to the git.
-Please downloaded or train it and copy the file "tracke.caffemodel" to the folder: goturn/nets/
+Please download the trained model or train the model, then copy "tracke.caffemodel" to the folder: "goturn/nets/".

-The goturn pre-trained model can be downloaded in the following link: http://cs.stanford.edu/people/davheld/public/GOTURN/weights_init/tracker_init.caffemodel
+The goturn pre-trained model can be downloaded using the following link: http://cs.stanford.edu/people/davheld/public/GOTURN/weights_init/tracker_init.caffemodel

 If you wish to retrain the model please refer to David Held's repository: https://github.com/davheld/GOTURN